A casual fan’s guide to jumping right into ‘Stranger Things’ season 3

 - Eleven used her mind powers to close the Gate.

-- Hawkins lab got shut down.
+- The Hawkins lab got shut down.

-- Dr. Owens procured documentation to give Eleven an identity (Jane) although everyone still calls her El.
+- Dr. Owens procured documentation to give Eleven an identity (Jane), although everyone still calls her El.

 - Will seems to be free from the Mind Flayer once and for all.

-- At the very end of season 2, we see that in the Upside Down, the Mind Flayer is looming over the kids’ school.
+- At the very end of season 2, we see that in the Upside-Down, the Mind Flayer is looming over the kids’ school.